Immanuel Velikovsky: Career as a psychiatrist

-Velikovsky lived in what was then the British Mandate of Palestine from 1924 to 1939, practising medicine in the fields of general practice, psychiatry, and psychoanalysis which he had studied under Sigmund Freud's pupil Wilhelm Stekel in Vienna.
+Velikovsky lived in what was then the British Mandate of Palestine from 1924 to 1939, practising medicine in the fields of general practice, psychiatry, and psychoanalysis, which he had studied under Sigmund Freud's pupil Wilhelm Stekel in Vienna.
 During this time, he had about a dozen papers published in medical and psychoanalytic journals.
 He was also published in Freud's Imago, including a precocious analysis of Freud's own dreams.

 Emigration to the US and a career as an author

 In 1939, with the prospect of war looming, Velikovsky travelled with his family to New York City, intending to spend a sabbatical year researching for his book Oedipus and Akhenaton.
 The book was inspired by Freud's Moses and Monotheism and explored the possibility that Pharaoh Akhenaton was the legendary Oedipus.
 Freud had argued that Akhenaton, the supposedly monotheistic Egyptian pharaoh, was the source of the religious principles that Moses taught to the people of Israel in the desert.
 Freud's claim (and that of others before him) was based in part on the resemblance of Psalm 104 in the Bible to the Great Hymn to the Aten, an Egyptian hymn discovered on the wall of the tomb of Akhenaten's courtier, Ay, in Akhenaten's city of Akhetaten.
 To disprove Freud's claim and to prove the Exodus as such, Velikovsky sought evidence for the Exodus in Egyptian documents.
 One such document was the Ipuwer Papyrus, which he felt reported events similar to several of the Biblical plagues.
 Since conventional Egyptology dated the Ipuwer Papyrus much earlier than either the Biblical date for the Exodus (c.
-1500—1450 BCE) or the Exodus date accepted by many of those who accepted the conventional chronology of Egypt (c.
+1500–1450 BCE) or the Exodus date accepted by many of those who accepted the conventional chronology of Egypt (c.
 1250 BCE), Velikovsky had to revise the conventional chronology.

 Within weeks of his arrival in the United States, World War II began.
-Launching on a tangent from his original book project, Velikovsky began to develop the radical catastrophist cosmology and revised chronology theories for which he would become notorious.
+Launching on a tangent from his original book project, Velikovsky began to develop the radical catastrophist cosmology and revised chronology for which he would become notorious.
 For the remainder of the Second World War, now as a permanent resident of New York City, he continued to research and write about his ideas, searching for a means to disseminate them to academia and the public.
-He privately published two small Scripta Academica pamphlets summarising his theories in 1945 (Theses for the Reconstruction of Ancient History and Cosmos Without Gravitation).
+He privately published two small Scripta Academica pamphlets in 1945 (Theses for the Reconstruction of Ancient History and Cosmos Without Gravitation).
 He mailed copies of the latter to academic libraries and scientists, including Harvard astronomer Harlow Shapley in 1947.